Local Governments & Municipalities

 Civil Rights Litigation

 Wage & Hour Law

-Outside of the litigation context, Mr. Canupp provides guidance to employers in responding to unemployment petitions, reviewing handbook policies, analyzing the proper classification of employees under the Fair Labor Standards Act, preparing employment agreements, and investigating employee complaints.
+Outside of the litigation context, Mr. Canupp provides guidance to governments in compliance with the First Amendment and collecting unpaid taxes.
+He assists employers in sexual harassment investigations, developing compliant employee handbooks, analyzing the proper classification of employees under the Fair Labor Standards Act.
 Finally, Mr. Canupp is frequently retained by both businesses and government agencies to provide guidance in complying with the accessibility requirements of the Americans With Disabilities Act (ADA).

-In addition to his work with clients, Mr. Canupp contributes to Lanier Ford's Third-Shift Employment Law Blog.
+Mr. Canupp also contributes to Lanier Ford’s Third-Shift Employment Law Blog.